Automatic Bill Payments: What You Need to Know

 2. Set up autopay with a bank or credit union

 Many banks and credit unions have the power to manage your bill payments straight from your checking account.
 You can set this up by logging in to your online account and indicating who to pay, how much, and when.
-Some credit unions even offer automatic payment discounts when you set up automatic payments for certain bills, such as credit union loans.
+Some credit unions even offer automatic payment discounts when you set up automatic payments for specific bills, such as credit union loans.

-3. Set up autopay with a credit cardUsing your credit card for autopay is similar to a direct set up with a vendor.
+3. Set up autopay with a credit cardUsing your credit card for autopay is similar to a direct setup with a vendor.
 However, you will enter your credit card information rather than your bank account information.
 Then, the vendor will automatically run a charge on your card.
 From there, you will pay your credit card bill when it’s due (a bill you could also set to autopay through your bank account.
 Double autopay!).

 Advantages and Disadvantages of Using Automatic Withdrawal to Pay Bills

-While autopay is an easy way to save time, it’s important to understand that there are advantages and disadvantages of using automatic withdrawal to pay bills.
+While autopay is an easy way to save time, it’s essential to understand that there are advantages and disadvantages of using automatic withdrawal to pay bills.
 For example, you’ll need to keep in mind that setting up autopay empowers these institutions to make payments on your behalf, whether you took the time to look at the bill or not.

 Here are some further factors to consider: